aleksandr-vin/aleksandr-vin.github.io/_posts/2023-11-26-azure-refresh-button-worshiper.md

 ## Name

 Originally I called it **Azure Refresh Button Worshiper** but Apple found it a copycat and rejected the name.
 So it is renamed to
-**Refresh Button Worshiper** --- I liek it more, but I see a bit more hussle to market it without "Azure" in the name.
+**Refresh Button Worshiper** --- I like it more, but I see a bit more hussle to market it without "Azure" in the name.
 Plus now it calls for a generic application: and I think I'll pause it for a bit, until I find something similarly annoying as Refresh buttons on Azure.

 ## Pricing